Tiering group benefit programs

-When it comes to a group benefit plan there are typically two trains of thought.
+When it comes to a group benefits plan there are typically two trains of thought.
 The first is to treat all employees the same and thus put in a benefit plan where everyone has the same benefits.

 The second train of thought is to tier the benefit plan so that different groups of employees have different benefits.